<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Here’s the scary thing…

-There’s many external factors that have a negative impact on an oscillator’s intended frequency.
+There are many external factors that can have a negative impact on an oscillator’s intended frequency.
 Variants in a circuit alone can determine an application's frequency fluctuation.
 Examples include:

 • Circuit components